niess/calzone/docs/source/api.rst

    .. autoattribute:: sample_particles

       Must be a :python:`bool`, or :python:`None`.
-If :python:`False` (the
+If :python:`False`, then
-      default), then particles sampling is disabled at all volumes boundaries.
+      particles sampling is disabled at all volumes boundaries.
+By default, particles sampling is enabled.

    .. autoattribute:: secondaries